 This is quite normal for a city of this size (65000 residents).
 This video shows the route from the railway station platform to the cycle parking:

-(note that since I wrote this piece, the cycle parking at Assen station has been doubled in size)
+(note that since I wrote this piece, the cycle parking at Assen station has been doubled in size).
+This video has explanatory captions which are only visible if you view it on a computer and not on a mobile device.

 Now a short note for those who might be considering coming here for a cycling holiday.
 You can take folding bikes on any train for free, but for non folders you need a pass which costs €6 per day, and you have to travel outside the peak times of 6:30 - 9:00 and 16:30 - 18:00.
 Commuters are encouraged to use the OV-Fiets system, which works out very much cheaper than paying for a pass every day.